The Yamaha YH-L700A is the latest headphone to throw rocks at the throne!

-The YH-L700A employs internal mics that collect ambient noise and calculate what should be removed, so it can keep the sound quality pure.
-The ANC mode did a great job taming rumbly sounds in the streets or laundry room noises that went unnoticed when I had the chance to test them myself.
+The YH-L700A employs internal mics that collect ambient sound and calculate what should be removed, so it can keep the sound quality pure.
+The Active noise cancellation mode did a great job taming rumbly sounds in the streets or laundry room, ambient noise in general, that went unnoticed when I had the chance to test them myself.

-Yes, I am well aware they can’t outperform the big dogs, e.g., Bose, Sony, Bowers & Wilkins, but it was enough to be compared with that calibre of ANC.
+Yes, I am well aware they can’t outperform the big dogs, e.g., Bose, Sony, Bowers & Wilkins, but it was enough to be compared with that caliber of noise cancelling.

 The main attraction is the 3D sound field

-The company has developed 7 audio presets for music and movie shows such as audio room, background music, outdoor live, cinema, and more.
+The company has developed 7 audio presets that are known as spatial audio, they are meant to help in kinds of music video and movie shows such as audio room, background music, outdoor live, cinema, and more.
 All of those modes transform stereo sound into a three-dimensional experience.